Children of tiger parents would probably only long for helicopter parents

 There are a variety of educational methods.
 Parents always act differently, there are helicopter parents – or tiger parents.

 Munich – buzzing around the child, constantly having a view of what is happening from above – the image of the helicopter parents is probably the most well-known when it comes to raising children.
 The term, which has predominantly negative connotations, is not the only description available for parents.
-There should also be tiger parents, who differ massively from the helicopter educators.
+There should also be tiger parents, they are different massively from the helicopter educators.

 Helicopter parents or rather tiger parents?
 Authoritarian method was hotly debated